 Doha rates in the bottom 4% for its sweltering climate and pollution is also another serious issue for Qatar’s capital city.

-Do you have any interesting or fun facts about Doha that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Doha?
+Share them in the comments below!